Carlo Caracciolo: Career

 In 1951, Caracciolo moved into publishing in Milan, and in 1955 set up the N.E.R.
 (Nuove Edizioni Romane) publishing house with the progressive industrialist Adriano Olivetti, manufacturer of Olivetti typewriters.
 In October 1955, the company founded the news magazine L'Espresso with editors Arrigo Benedetti and Eugenio Scalfari.
 Caracciolo was a man of the liberal left.
 He disdained his aristocratic title but betrayed it in his elegance of dress and manner.
 He believed that a modern postwar Italian republic should be run on lay rather than religious principles, and his news outlets campaigned for reform of the laws governing divorce and abortion.
 L'Espresso was characterized from the beginning by an aggressive investigative journalism strongly focused on corruption and clientelism by the Christian Democracy party.
 This made the main shareholder Olivetti unpopular with the ministries and large companies that were the primary customers of his main business.
 In 1956, with the magazine losing money, Olivetti made Caracciolo a present of the majority shareholding.

 In 1976, Caracciolo and Eugenio Scalfari, with backing from the publisher Arnoldo Mondadori Editore, set up the daily newspaper La Repubblica.
 It was founded in Rome as a national newspaper and published in the novel tabloid size.
 In 1984, shortly before it began to outsell the prestigious Corriere della Sera, Caracciolo took his publishing activities to the Italian stock exchange.
 Four years later, he sold his holdings in Editoriale L'Espresso to Mondadori.
 In 1990, he was shocked to learn that Mondadori's heirs had sold out to Silvio Berlusconi, whose politics he detested.
 After much in-fighting and litigation, the news publications were hived off into the Gruppo Editoriale L'Espresso controlled by the CIR Group of entrepreneur Carlo De Benedetti, of which Caracciolo remained honorary president until 2006.

 In June 1989, Caracciolo was awarded the Italian Order of Merit for Labour.
 In 1991, he and his wife Violante Visconti purchased the Torrecchia Vecchia estate, and subsequently developed its villa with architect Gae Aulenti, around which they created a notable, English-style garden to designs by Dan Pearson and others.
 In 2007, a year after he retired from the Espresso Group to become its honorary chairman, he bought a 33 percent share in the French newspaper Libération.

 Personal life and family

 Caracciolo died in Rome, aged 83.
 According to his biographer and former co-editor of L'Espresso, Nello Ajello: "He set an example for free and independent editorial content that initially seemed marginal and exclusive and instead became a major force in Italian newspaper publishing."
-He gave his whole inheritance to his adopted daughther Jacaranda Caracciolo di Melito Falck, daughter of Anna Cataldi, who he recognized before his death, and who became the principal heir of his estate; this caused a dispute between his descendents.
-She married Prince Fabio Borghese, a member of the Borghese family whose grandfather Giangiacomo Borghese served as Fascist Governor (mayor of Rome) under Benito Mussolini and was a descendant of Marcantonio Borghese, 5th Prince of Sulmona.